 A: A career in local government can be exciting, rewarding and terrifying at times.
 My NDIT internship cohort still remain the first people I call for help on, policies, bylaws or general procedure questions.
 I will be forever grateful to NDIT for my start in local government!

 Northern Development has been strategically investing millions of dollars into small- and medium-sized businesses for over a decade.
-The Trust's support is delivered in a variety of unique ways, from rebates supporting innovative projects (through the Northern Industries Innovation Fund) to Love Northern BC, the largest shop-local program in Canada.
-The Supply Chain Connector is an industrial supply and service database of businesses located within the Trust's service region.
+The Trust’s support is delivered in a variety of unique ways, from rebates supporting innovative projects (through the Northern Industries Innovation Fund) to Love Northern BC, the largest shop-local program in Canada.

 The Northern Industries Innovation Fund (NIIF) supports innovative projects in a variety of industries, including forestry, agriculture, energy, mining and manufacturing.
 Up to $50,000 is available to businesses that are undertaking innovative projects that increase their competitiveness in traditional industries across Northern B.C.
 Since 2018, Northern Development has approved 14 projects through NIIF, committing $685,613 to Northern B.C. businesses.